repugraf/gst-kit/CONTRIBUTING.md

 ### For C++ native changes

 - Edit files in `src/cpp/`
-- Update CMakeLists.txt if adding new files
+- Update binding.gyp if adding new files
 - Build with `npm run build:native`
 - Test with full `npm test`